 - Marginally acceptable are the covers for which you punch holes in the pages, load the pages, and bend down the brads.
 If you use this type, leave an extra half-inch margin on the left edge so that readers don't have to pry the pages apart.
 Of course, this type of cover prevents pages from lying flat: readers must grab available objects or use various body parts to keep the pages weighted down.

-- By far the best covers are those that allow reports to lie open by themselves (see the illustration in the next section).
-What a great relief for a report to lie open in your lap or on your desk.
+- By far the best covers are those that allow techdocs to lie open by themselves (see the illustration in the next section).
+What a great relief for a techdoc to lie open in your lap or on your desk.
 This type uses a plastic spiral for the binding and thick, card-stock paper for the covers.
 Check with your local copy shop for these types of bindings; they are inexpensive and add to the professionalism of your work.
 See the simulated example of a plastic spiral bnding in the following.

 Generally less preferable are loose-leaf notebooks, or ring binders.
-These are too bulky for short reports, and the page holes tend to tear.
-Of course, the ring binder makes changing pages easy; if that's how your report will be used, then it's a good choice.
+These are too bulky for short techdocs, and the page holes tend to tear.
+Of course, the ring binder makes changing pages easy; if that's how your techdoc will be used, then it's a good choice.
 At the "high end" are the overly fancy covers with their leatherette look and gold-colored trim.
 Avoid them—keep it plain, simple, and functional.

 Labels

 The best way to create a label is to use your word-processing software to design one on a standard page with a graphic box around the label information.
-Print it out, then go to a copy shop and have it photocopied directly onto the report cover.
+Print it out, then go to a copy shop and have it photocopied directly onto the techdoc cover.

 Abstract and Executive Summary